 Though influence statistics are more useful a leverage statistics because they highlight observation that actually do affect regression results, points which have both high leverage and high influence merit further inspection as potential outliers.
 Consequently, these two diagnostics are usefully graphed together.
 The following sets of scatter plots, grouped by index, show leverage and influence for each of the index's component indicators.
-Countries which fall above the thresholds and so have both high leverage and high influence are labeled.
+Countries which fall above the thresholds are labeled.